-When using Windows 10, you may encounter the “Your Location Is Currently in Use” message.
-In this article we’ll explain what this message means and what you can do about it.
+When using Windows, you may encounter the “Your Location Is Currently in Use” message.
+In this article we explain what this message means and what you can do about it.

-In short, this message means that a Windows 10 application (downloaded from the Windows Store) is tracking your location, typically through an on-device GPS sensor, though Wi-Fi networks and ethernet connections can also be used for these kinds of services.
+In short, this message means that a Windows application (downloaded from the Microsoft Store) is tracking your location, typically through an on-device GPS sensor, though Wi-Fi networks and Ethernet connections can also be used for these kinds of services.
 Basically, you see this message as a polite notification from Microsoft that your location is being tracked.

 Certain applications may need location services to function properly (e.g. a GPS/navigation app), but if you feel like an application you’re using doesn’t need to know your location, there are a few ways you can change it.

 In Windows 10, press your Win key or open the Start Menu.
 Next, type “Location Privacy” and click “Location Privacy services” to pull up a window that allows you to change your Location settings.

 By simply clicking the slider beneath “Location services,” you can disable Microsoft Store apps from being able to track your location.
 To disable it device-wide (for all user accounts on the device, not just yours), click the “Change” button if the text above it says “Location for this device is on.”

 However, you may prefer to allow certain apps to access your location.
 Keep scrolling down to see a list of apps that are allowed to use your location services.

 If you’re a fan of things you can do with Cortana, you may want to enable location services for that specific application so that it can continue to function properly.
 Think carefully about your privacy and the apps you enjoy using before heading in and disabling features like this.